 - Homemade naan bread will really make this meal extra special.
 I love this recipe from Gimme Some Oven, and make pizzas with the leftover naan later in the week.

-Also, I had a lot of fun styling the table scene for this particular recipe shoot – it’s more styled than usual, but I was just in a fancy mood at the time!
-A lot of the items in the photos are some of my favorite neutral pieces that can be used throughout the year, so I’ve included the links below if you’d like to check them out!
+Also, I had a lot of fun styling the table scene for this particular recipe shoot - it's more styled than usual, but I was just in a fancy mood at the time!
+A lot of the items in the photos are some of my favorite neutral pieces that can be used throughout the year, so I've included the links below for the dishware if you'd like to check them out!

 Are you ready to get make this Mango Chicken Curry?
 Good!
 I’m so excited for you to try this recipe.
 Once you get the chance to make it, please let me know how it turns out for you!
 Leave a comment and rate the recipe below.
 This will help me with the creation of future recipes!
 I’d also love to feature your creation in my monthly newsletter, so you can upload a photo to Instagram or Twitter with the tag @sweetcayenne5 to be featured!